cisagov/ScubaGear/baselines/exo.md

 #### MS.EXO.16.1v1 instructions:

-See the following implementation steps for
-[enabling alerts](./defender.md##msdefender51v1-instructions) for additional guidance.
+Any product that meets the requirements outlined in this baseline policy may be used.
+If the agency is using Microsoft 365 alert policies, see the following implementation steps for [enabling alerts](./defender.md##msdefender51v1-instructions) for additional guidance.

 #### MS.EXO.16.2v1 instructions:

-See the following implementation steps for
-[add email recipients to an alert](./defender.md##msdefender51v1-instructions) for additional guidance.
+Any product that meets the requirements outlined in this baseline policy may be used.
+If the agency is using Microsoft 365 alert policies, see the following implementation steps to [add email recipients to an alert](./defender.md##msdefender51v1-instructions) for additional guidance.